-Learn about String class in Java, the motivation behind making it immutable and the whole idea about String constant pool.
+Learn about String class in Java, the motivation behind making it immutable, and the idea of a String constant pool.
 We will see how memory is manipulated when we create String instances via String literals or String constructors.
 Finally, we will go through the main advantages and disadvantages caused by the immutability of the String class.

 1. Immutable Strings in Java